 - There is NO PSI reading on the tube due to the lack of an outer tire

 - The Large Inner tube will stand about 16 inches high and the Mini tube about 12 inches high when properly inflated

-During inflation If you notice any asymmetry in your tube remove any air in the tube and re-inflate slowly using the stop and start air flow method to prevent bulging.
+- During inflation If you notice any asymmetry in your tube remove any air in the tube and re-inflate slowly using the stop and start air flow method to prevent bulging

-- Long periods of disuse (such as seasonal storage)
+- Under inflation or Over inflation, long periods of non-use (such as seasonal storage)

 - Inner tubes that are used often will last longer as this maintains the elasticity and flexibility of the rubber.
 During the manufacturing process, the tube manufacturer adds a protective compound to the rubber formula.
 Regular use allows the inner tube to flex and compress, pushing this protective substance to the surface.
 This doesn’t happen in an unused inner tube, so the rubber is more vulnerable to damage from ozone and oxidation.
 Tubes that are stored over the winter are more likely to have rubber rot and develop holes when inflated in the spring.
 If you must store the tube deflate, store in a plastic bag in a cool dark location.
 However, this does not guarantee that there will be no rubber rot.

 Over or improper inflation, bulging, outdoor use and storage without suggested protection and care, seasonal storage and contact with sharp objects are not covered by warranty.